Book cover

 3. What are the three parts of a user story?
 Describe your answer using the 3C acronym.

-4. Assuming a social network like Instagram: (1) Write five user stories for this network from the perspective of a typical user; (2) Now, think of another user role and write at least two stories related to it.
+4. Consider a social network like Instagram: (1) Write five user stories for this network from the perspective of a typical user; (2) Now, think of another user role and write at least two stories related to it.

-5. In Software Engineering, anti-patterns are non-recommended solutions for a certain problem.
+5. In software engineering, anti-patterns are non-recommended solutions for a certain problem.
 Describe at least five anti-patterns for user stories.
 In other words, describe story patterns that are not recommended or that do not have desirable properties.

 6. Specify an epic user story for a system of your choice.